skydome20/crawler_CIA_CREST/README.md

 # Introduction

-In 2017/01/18, Central Intelligence Agency (CIA) released their CIA Records Search Tool(**CREST**) database online, including 930,000 declassified documents.
+2017/01/18, Central Intelligence Agency (CIA) released their CIA Records Search Tool(**CREST**) database online, including 930,000 declassified documents.

 Being interested, I try to write a web crawler for the public CIA CREST website ( https://www.cia.gov/library/readingroom/collection/crest-25-year-program-archive ), making it convenient to fast browse information of your query and automatically download documents in your own equipment.